Data processing

 Data processing is the collection and manipulation of digital data to produce meaningful information.
 Data processing is a form of information processing, which is the modification (processing) of information in any manner detectable by an observer.
+(Note: Data processing is distinct from word processing, which is manipulation of text specifically rather than data generally.)

 Functions

 Data processing may involve various processes, including: